Federal Communications Commission.

 68. In addition to seeking data on the level of competition among different mobile data services, we request information on the extent to which mobile data services compete with data services offered through wireline devices.
 For example, have mobile e-mail services been a substitute for e-mail access on a personal computer offered through a dial-up, Digital Subscriber Line (“DSL”), or cable modem connection?

 69. Furthermore, we request data on the growth and success of the various mobile data services.
 Which services are most popular with consumers and have the highest adoption rates?
-In what ways do services offered over 1xRTT and GPRS networks differ from those offered over 2G networks?
+In what Start Printed Page 738ways do services offered over 1xRTT and GPRS networks differ from those offered over 2G networks?

 70. In addition to requesting comment on mobile data services generally and the economic relationship between these services, we also seek information related to specific mobile data services.